MeeralQureshi/maple-md/README.md

 # Maple MD - A Life Journey Game

-A Maplestory-inspired web application that takes you through a journey of life stages, built with React and Tailwind CSS.
+A Maplestory-inspired web application that inspired by my husband's journey journey through medicine, from Birth to Residency Graduation.

 ## Features

 - Side-scrolling platformer-style levels
-- Interactive hotspots with dialogue
+- Interactive hotspots with "memories"
 - Collectible items and XP system
 - Chibi-style avatar with walking animations
 - Beautiful HUD with level information

-## Getting Started
+## Try it locally

 1. Install dependencies:
 ```bash